top of page

-With 35 years of experience concentrating in all areas of AZ family law matters including divorce, legal separation, legal decision making/custody, support and grandparents’ rights, Simon Law Group is profoundly capable of obtaining positive results for clients seeking assistance in this sensitive and complex area.
-Simon Law Group has handled hundreds of jury and bench trials, from straightforward paternity cases to complicated, high-asset disputes.
-No matter the issue, Simon Law group has remained consistently committed to achieving the best possible outcome for each and every client.
-Simon Law Group understands the intricate nature of family law and divorce cases, and works with clients to conclusively solve the challenging issues that often arise from it, such as:
+As a divorce lawyer with 35 years of experience concentrating in all areas of AZ family law matters, including divorce proceedings, legal separation, legal decision-making and custody, support and grandparents’ rights, Simon Law Group is profoundly capable of obtaining positive results for clients seeking assistance in the sensitive and complex world of legal representation.
+Our family law attorneys have handled hundreds of jury and bench trials, from straightforward paternity cases to complicated, high-asset disputes and domestic violence disputes.
+No matter the issue, Simon Law group has remained consistently committed to achieving the best possible outcome for every client.
+Simon Law Group understands the intricate nature of family law cases and divorce cases, working with our Tempe, Arizona clients to conclusively solve the challenging issues that often arise from it, such as:

 • Protecting client rights